MONICA-Project/HLDFAD_SourceCode/README.md

     </tr>
 </table>

+## Docker Hub

+It is available a Docker Hub image monicaproject/hldfad_worker at [DockerHub](https://hub.docker.com/repository/docker/monicaproject/hldfad_worker) web site.
+Latest tag is 02.06.01.05.

+## Main functionalities

+Tag 02.06.01.05 of HLFDAD Docker hub images offers the following functionalities:

+- Crowd Heatmap, based on Wristbands Localization input
+- Queue detection Alert, based on Security Fusion Node density maps.

+### Crowd Heatmap

+Based on localization received by Wristbands Gateway, HLDFAD calculates people density map, i.e. the occurrency of the positions within a geographic monitored area expressed in terms of geo spatial rectangular matrix.

+### Queue Detection Alert

+Based on people geospatial density maps received by Security Fusion Nodes, HLDFAD generates geographic polygons with adjacent cells with specific mean of people.

+## Detailed Information

+###Docker Composition

+HLDFAD is a Docker-composed solution relying on Django Python framework.
+Docker containers that compose the HLDFAD solution are the following:

+- *worker*: Django-Celery main docker, that includes task generation and management (High Level Data Fusion core)
+- *rabbit*: Exchange and Queue for Django task system management
+- *redis*: Cache for temporarily storage of incoming observation input before elaboration (second most important container after celery)
+- *posgresql*: Used only in Development for creating PosgreSQL server and database (in production, it is used an external PosgreSQL Database)

+### Core Application

+Service worker is the core application.
+After waiting for startup PosgreSQL database, rabbit and redis, the container starts running, as reported in the following phases:
+- **Startup**: it perform migrations of local models to databases if required and then launch celery exchanges for task management.
+- **Topic Acquisition**: it connects to OGC Service Catalog in order to retrieve topics for accessing to required observations (based on configuration explained in Section [configuration](#custom-types-and-additional-definition) and queries WP6 Service Catalog to retrieve ID for creating output topics.
+- **Topic Subscription**: it connects and requires subscription to MQTT broker in order to start receiving observations filtered.
+- **Observation Acquisition**: it receives and parse observations (that are temporarily stored on redis cache)
+- **Elaboration**: Processing of received observation retrieved from redis cache.
+The result is stored in PosgreSQL database.
+- **Provisioning**: When processing is completed, it is activated async provisioning that exctracts output messages from database and sends to MQTT Broker using specific topic associated

 ## Repository Contents

 In the following it is reported a quick overview of the current repository in terms of folder presentation.